bmhopkinson/Bottom_up_model/PvE/Read_me.txt

-These functions are used to calculate photosynthesis as a function of irradiance over time.
+These MATLAB functions are used to calculate photosynthesis as a function of irradiance over time.
 Required datasets are: a 3D mesh, taxa labels for the 3D mesh,  photosynthesis as a function of irradiance for taxa, and light field data (e.g. produced by "Light_Field_Model").
 1. Dependencies:
 	 - matGeom Toolbox (https://github.com/mattools/matGeom)